Wednesday, June 28, 2023

 Tactics

-In Green, Vigilante Z relies on Slick Moves to stay relatively safe, concentrating on dealing with minions or butting a bit of damage on fragile-looking villains.
+In Green, Vigilante Z relies on Slick Moves to stay relatively safe, concentrating on dealing with minions or putting a bit of damage on fragile-looking villains.
 If one of the riders on Do What's Needed looks useful she'll switch to that, most likely stripping a big bonus or penalty that's causing problems or moving someplace helpful.
 She'll keep an eye on chances to do Overcomes with her Principles to earn hero points for the team and clear challenges if she can.

 In Yellow her go-to ability is Practiced Follow-Through, which she'll use to pile damage on key targets fast or tackle weak foes to try to get some healing out of her turn.
 She has two very similar defensive reactions, and will always use Ready For Trouble against Attacks to get the sizeable bonus it creates.
 Against non-Attack damage she falls back on Nope instead.
 If she's not needed for damage she may still resort to using her Green abilities, which remain useful throughout a scene, especially with some bonus support.